 C# is a simple, modern, general-purpose, type-safe, object-oriented programming language.
 It is intended for use in developing software components suitable for deployment in distributed environments.
 C# is the leading programming language featured by Microsoft as a flagman for .NET applications.
 Since the release of the .NET Core open-source development platform in June 2016, it can now be used on non-Windows machines.
 Several features in C# 7.0 were released last year, including language support for Tuples, pattern matching, local functions, and more.

-Python is a widely used high-level programming language used for general-purpose programming, as it is simple and readable.
+Expert python developers as well as newbie adore python for its widely used high-level programming language used for general-purpose programming, and because of its simplicity and readability.
 It is a versatile embedded scripting language, a solid foundation of many web frameworks, a preferred choice for automating tasks (including in 3D software applications), programming desktop tools, and performing data science and computation activities.
 Several libraries have been created for Python related to mathematics, physics and natural processing due to its use in the educational field.
 Python’s flexibility makes it possible to build applications for various operating systems, including Android.
 Tech giants like Google and Yahoo along with NASA, PBS, and Reddit use Python for their websites.Microsoft launched the beta version 2.0 of its Cognitive Toolkit open source deep-learning framework in October 2016, which includes support for Python.

 PHP (Hypertext Pre-Processor) is a server-side programming language, which can be used to create web pages written in HTML.
 It is used on more than 80 percent of websites today including Facebook, Wikipedia, Tumblr and WordPress.
 PHP is not only a popular language among new programmers due to its easy-to use techniques; it also does offer tons of advanced features for more experienced programmers.
 Its ubiquity and trivial distribution across hosting vendors, the seamless integration with the MySQL RDBMS, and starter applications have led to a massive demand for PHP web developers across the world.In 2004, PHP was awarded the “language of the year” award by TIOBE.
 Further, PHP was the third most popular language in March 2010.